 Children have unique healthcare needs.
 Our hospitals are designed and built for kids.
 Children need more nursing support, more monitoring, child-sized medical equipment, specialized medicines, and other services appropriate to their age and developmental status.
 While it may be reasonable to expect an adult to stay still during a CT scan, the same can’t be said for a 3-year old child!

 Children’s hospitals are safety-net providers, caring for all children regardless of their family’s income level.
 For families with children facing serious or chronic illness, children’s hospitals are a lifeline.
 Our expertise in managing childhood leukemia or congenital heart disease, for example, cannot be found in hospitals without our comprehensive pediatric specialty services or specialized pediatric equipment.

-South Carolina’s children’s hospitals are comprehensive regional pediatric care centers, providing a wide range of inpatient and outpatient services .
-Over 60% of the children receiving care from our regional care centers are covered by Medicaid, a publicly funded health insurance program.
+South Carolina’s children’s hospitals are comprehensive regional pediatric care centers, providing a wide range of inpatient and outpatient services.
+Approximately 60% of the children receiving care from our regional care centers are covered by Medicaid, a publicly funded health insurance program.
 Nationally, around half of the children treated by a children’s hospital are covered by Medicaid.

 Children’s hospitals are focused on quality – and the future.
 We strive continuously to improve quality through a variety of activities, including participation in Solutions for Patient Safety, a national collaboration of children’s hospitals dedicated to quality improvement.
 We focus on the future through advocacy, research, and initiatives that transform the way we deliver care.